What Is a vCIO and Does Your Business Need One?

 The vCIO should be able to answer questions about your technology suite involving issues such as:

 - Disaster recovery

 - Employee on-boarding

 - Cybersecurity training

 They are able to recommend and maintain vendor relationships for your productivity and line-of-business application suites and verify compatibility between vendors and your existing or planned IT infrastructure.

-A good vCIO is proactive, plans proposals for new projects to improve the business’ long-term prospects, and defines these objectives based on your needs and your budget.
+A good vCIO is proactive and should plan proposals for new projects to improve the business’ long-term prospects, and defines these objectives based on your needs and your budget.

-They are focused on providing you with a strong recommendation framework which is consistently modified as your organization’s goals evolve.
+They should be focused on providing you with a strong recommendation framework which is consistently modified as your organization’s goals evolve.

 4. The Cost Factor

-Let’s not forget one of the most important considerations decision makers are making in their digital transformations: money.
+Let’s not forget one of the most important considerations decision makers are making in their digital transformations: expenditure.

 89% of companies expect to grow or maintain their IT budgets this year